 Ed Gein’s House

-The dilapidated Wisconsin farm where Ed Gein lived alone following the death of his father, brother, and mother became the primary location where he carried out his crimes.
+Ed Gein’s house, the dilapidated Wisconsin farm where he lived alone following the death of his father, brother, and mother, became the primary location where he carried out his crimes.
 He hauled bodies from cemeteries back home to dismember.
 Years after his arrest, human remains were still found on the property.
 Where is Ed Gein’s house of horrors?

 The property where Ed Gein’s house was located is just a few miles southwest of Plainfield, WI on the corner of Archer and 2nd Ave.
 The house burned down in March of 1958, and all the outbuildings were razed in the following years by the new owner.
 The site where the farmhouse once stood is now just an empty, overgrown lot.